Read our 2018 Report Card for Eshoo.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Eshoo is shown as a purple triangle. (analysis methodology)
+Eshoo is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Anna Eshoo sits on the following committees:

 Eshoo was the primary sponsor of 11 bills that were enacted.
 The most recent include:

 - H.R.
 269: Pandemic and All-Hazards Preparedness and Advancing Innovation Act of 2019

 - H.R.
 6085: PREEMIE Reauthorization Act of 2018

 - H.R.
 541 (113th): PREEMIE Reauthorization Act

 - H.R.
 6260 (112th): To designate the facility of the United States Postal Service located at 211 Hope Street in Mountain View, California, as the “Lieutenant Kenneth M. Ballard Memorial Post ...

 - H.R.
 733 (112th): Recalcitrant Cancer Research Act of 2012